What is the Infrastructure-as-a-Service (IaaS) Model?

-Infrastructure as a Service, or IaaS, is the cloud-based service model that enables businesses to run applications in the cloud.
+Infrastructure-as-a-Service, or IaaS, is the cloud-based service model that enables businesses to run applications in the cloud.

 It is a virtualization technology used to run various software applications.
 It is also a model where the cloud provider gives you full access to a vast pool of computing, storage, and network resources.